-Completing this simple exercise is one of the most important things you can do for your money picture.
+If you’ve ever wondered “How do you calculate your net worth?” we’re here to help.
+Completing this simple exercise is one of the most important things you can do to really improve your financial bottom line.

 Our family’s finances didn’t really start moving in the right direction until I began calculating our Net Worth each month.